nagamanimoru-dotcom/DataBricks/README.md

 # databricks-tutorials
-This repo holds the content from my databricks free edition youtube playlist
+This repo holds the content from my databricks free edition youtube playlist.